LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 the examples are located in the ``RAJA``examples`` directory.

-To understand the discussion and code examples, a working knowledge of C++ templates and lambda expression is required.
+To understand the discussion and code examples, a working knowledge of C++ templates and lambda expressions is required.
 So, before we begin, we provide a bit of background discussion of basic aspects of C++ lambda expressions, which are essential to using RAJA successfully.